verveguy/concept-maps/docs/docs/developing/components/concept-node.md

 ## Features

 - **Inline Editing**: Double-click to edit the label
+- **Option/Alt-Drag**: Hold Option (Mac) or Alt (Windows/Linux) while hovering to expand the handle to cover the entire node, allowing drag from anywhere
 - **Triple Entry Mode**: When editing a label, entering text in the format "Noun verb phrase Noun" automatically creates a relationship and new concept
 - **Multiple Handles**: Supports multiple edges between the same nodes
 - **Notes**: Expandable notes section with Markdown rendering
 - **Metadata**: Custom key-value pairs
 - **Presence**: Shows avatars of users viewing/editing the concept
 - **Styling**: Customizable colors via metadata

+## Option/Alt-Drag Feature

+When the user holds Option (Mac) or Alt (Windows/Linux) while hovering over a concept node, the Handle component expands to cover the entire node.
+This allows users to drag from anywhere on the node to create relationships, not just from the small center handle.

+**Implementation Details:**
+- Tracks Option/Alt key state globally via keyboard event listeners
+- Tracks mouse-over state to handle edge case where Option is pressed while already hovering
+- Handle dynamically resizes from 20px circle to 100% width/height with rounded corners
+- Uses React Flow's built-in connection creation mechanism - no manual event handling needed

 ## Triple Entry Mode